queueit/KnownUser.V3.Lua/README.md

     request_rec)
 end
 ```
-Note in the above example, you need to fill in your key, sha256 function and provide the integration config json.
+Note in the above example, you need to fill in your Customer ID, Secret key and provide the integration config JSON.

 Visit `resource.lua` using a browser to see it works.